 While the capital conservation buffer requirement for Ally Bank is fixed at 2.5% of RWAs, the capital conservation buffer requirement for a Category IV firm, like Ally, is equal to its stress capital buffer requirement.
 The stress capital buffer requirement for Ally, in turn, is the greater of 2.5% and the result of the following calculation: (1) the difference between Ally's starting and minimum projected Common Equity Tier 1 capital ratios under the severely adverse scenario in the supervisory stress test, plus (2) the sum of the dollar amount of Ally's planned common stock dividends for each of the fourth through seventh quarters of its nine-quarter capital planning horizon, as a percentage of RWAs.
-Ally received an updated preliminary stress capital buffer requirement from the FRB in June 2024, which was determined to be 2.6%.
-The updated 2.6% stress capital buffer requirement was finalized in August 2024, became effective in October 2024, and was prevailing at December 31, 2024.
+As of March 31, 2025, the stress capital buffer requirement for Ally was 2.6%.